-- Complete the required sections of the 2021 spouse visa UK application form
+- Complete the required sections of the 2022 spouse visa UK application form;

-- Provide biometric information when asked (these are fingerprints, photo and signature that are taken at the visa centre appointment)
+- Provide biometric information when asked (these are fingerprints, photos and signatures that are taken at the visa centre appointment);

-- Provide a letter of consent from parent(s) or legal guardian(s) (in certain situations where a child is applying)
+- Provide a letter of consent from the parent(s) or legal guardian(s) (in certain situations where a child is applying).

 In the majority of cases, not submitting a valid application will result in your application being treated as if it was not submitted in the first place.

-In other cases (although it shouldn’t, in accordance with the law), this will lead to an application being refused.
+In other cases (although it shouldn’t according to the Immigration Rules), this will lead to an application being refused.

 A note to those applying for a spouse visa from inside the UK

-For those who are applying to extend their stay in the UK, knowing the valid application requirements is particularly important as not submitting a valid application can result in the applicant overstaying their visa.
+If you are applying to extend the applicant’s stay in the UK, the valid application requirements are particularly important as not submitting a valid application can result in the applicant overstaying their visa.

 Section 3C extensions are relevant for those applying to extend their current UK visa.